jonathanGB/thunderstruct/docs/index.md

 # Model Origins

 The above methods, tip-biased DLA and DBM with IPCG were both implemented for the final project of AM205.
 However, these methods proved to be both incredibly memory intensive and computationally slow.
-Simulting (INSERT DATA HERE).
-Even with these improvements over the original implementations of the respective algorithms, the problem could still be solved more efficiently.
+Simulting square grids larger than 500 points proved difficult without extremely powerful virtual machine instances and many hours of computation.
 When implemented, High Performance Computing was not considered and all simulations were generated on local machines.
-As such, selecting these models to apply HPC to was a natural decision.
+As such, selecting these models to apply HPC to was a logical decision.

 However, after some initial analysis, it appeared DBM was a far better candidate for optimization than DLA.
 The reason for this is simple: DLA is extermely sequential.
 The two processes, stepped leader growth and random walks, both explicitly rely on previous steps.
 The next step of the growth leader cannot be predicted without the last and the process of a random walk implicitly depends on previous steps in the random walk to calculate the next.
 As such, DLA was discarded.